 The Ann & Charles Eisemann International Young Artists Competition for Piano and Strings

 Competitions for strings and piano are held on alternating years.
-The January 9, 2021 competition will be for piano and will take place at the Eisemann Center for Performing Arts.
-The next strings competition will be held in January 2022.
+The January 15, 2022 competition will be for strings.

 Winners of the 2021 Ann & Charles Eisemann International Young Artists Competition held on January 9, 2021